napframework/nap-docs/app/manual/09_project_management.md

 endif()
 ```

-It's time to add `libfoo` to `napMyFirstModule`.
+Now it's time to add `libfoo` to `napMyFirstModule`.
 Create a file called `module_extra.cmake` in the root of the module directory (if it doesn't exist already) and add the following content:

 ```
 # Find the package